gocd/developer.go.cd/writing_go_plugins/go_plugins_basics.md

 A method in an extension point implementation marked with **@Load** annotation will be called during the extension load time.
 Following is the expected semantics of the method with this annotation.

 -   The method should be public, non-static.
 -   The method should take only one input parameter of type **com.thoughtworks.go.plugin.api.info.PluginContext** .
-Return values will be ignored..
+Return values will be ignored.
 -   These annotations will not be inherited along with the method.
--   There should be atmost one method with the annotation.
+-   There should be no more than one method with the annotation.

 An example callback is shown below